-Part of traveling, for me, is to just be in the car, driving along, and I see a sign pointing me somewhere, and I simply follow it.
-That is exactly how I stumbled upon a charming “country home” in Staatsburg, NY. the town of Staatsburg dates as far back to 1690, when the English colonial government handed out land grants in order to energize expansion into the Hudson Valley.
+Part of traveling, for me, is to just be in the car, driving along, and see a sign pointing me somewhere, and I simply follow it.
+That is exactly how I stumbled upon a charming “country home” in Staatsburg, NY.
+The town of Staatsburg dates as far back to 1690, when the English colonial government handed out land grants in order to energize expansion into the Hudson Valley.
 The area was slow to grow, but land grants would bring some who were brave enough to settle the unknown territory.
 The Dutch were especially fond of this area.
-A New York City doctor, a man of Dutch origin, Dr. Samuel Staats, and a man by the name of Dirk Vanderburgh purchased a sizable piece of land, part of such a grant, from the original owner, Henry Pawling.
+A New York City doctor, a man of Dutch origin, Dr. Samuel Staats, and a man by the name of Dirk Vanderburgh purchased a sizable piece of land, part of one such grant, from the original owner, Henry Pawling.
 The new owners combined their names and called their new town, Staatsburgh.
-The “h” dropped off roughly 200 years later.
+The “h” was dropped off roughly 200 years later.
 Staatsburg is now a very tiny town, right outside of Hyde Park.
 The population is less than 500 people, according to the 2010 census.
 What I discovered, just milling around in the area, was a sign that pointed me to a place called the Staatsburg State Historic Site.

 I came across St. Margaret’s Episcopal Church.
 Designed by Richard Upjohn, famous for the Gothic Revival architecture (as seen in St. Margaret’s Episcopal Church (1892)), a movement he, himself, introduced into American culture, as well as another style, the Italianate style, which became very popular, and for which Upjohn also became very well-known.
 The church is a site to behold and is so well preserved that one would never assume its age.
 I apologize for the photo.
 The sun was not cooperating with me the day I snapped this picture.